There's often a smaller, posher neighbour to the traditional seaside town and so it is with Overstrand in North Norfolk.

-There's a 2-mile walk to Cromer along a colourful shingle 'raft' that's also caused by the tide and if it just happens to be out, the hardened sand is much, much easier, honestly.
+There's a two-mile walk to Cromer along a colourful shingle 'raft' that's also caused by the tide and if it just happens to be out, the hardened sand is much, much easier, honestly.

 Between here and Cromer, the beach is part of the Norfolk Coast Path, a 62-mile route between Hunstanton and Sea Palling.
 Don't be fooled by the modest distance, there are lots of shingle-sapping stretches and this type of coastline can be a right calf-killer.

-If you're walking from Hunstanton then congratulations, just the dozen or so miles to go but if you're coming the other way, see you in 'Sunny Hunny' in 3 days time.
+If you're walking from Hunstanton then congratulations, just the dozen or so miles to go but if you're coming the other way, see you in 'Sunny Hunny' in three days time.